Parables of Jesus from the Book of Matthew

 The Lamp - Matthew 5:14-16

-"You are the light of the world.
-A city set on a hill cannot be hid.
-Nor do men light a lamp and put it under a bushel, but on a stand, and it gives light to all in the house.
-Let your light so shine before men, that they may see your good works and give glory to your Father who is in heaven."
+"“You are the light of the world.
+A town built on a hill cannot be hidden.
+Neither do people light a lamp and put it under a bowl.
+Instead they put it on its stand, and it gives light to everyone in the house.
+In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven."

 The Speck and The Log - Matthew 7:1-5